 How to Measure Kibble Crunchiness

 Although compression tests give a clear graphical indication of kibble hardness, many manufacturers are supplementing this data with audio and video recordings of the test using the Stable Micro Systems Acoustic Envelope Detector and Video Capture and Synchronisation System.
-This information can be synchronised with the force data and played back frame by frame to observe and hear the fracturing of the pellets, which usually happens too quickly to be understood by the human eye.
+This information can be synchronized with the force data and played back frame by frame to observe and hear the fracturing of the pellets, which usually happens too quickly to be understood by the human eye.

 Acoustic Envelope Detector and Video Capture and Synchronisation System